carlos108108/SQL_covid_project/README.md

 The third life_expectancy table: there was nothing special about this table, everything was clear.

-The fourth eco_demo table: I chose year 2015 because this year isn't too far from present time and simultaneously 2015 has one of the highest number of values.
+The fourth eco_demo table: I chose year 2015 because this year isn't too far from present time and simultaneously the economies table has in 2015 one of the highest number of values.